paithiov909/rcppmecab-fork/README.md

 [![CRAN](http://www.r-pkg.org/badges/version/RcppMeCab)](https://cran.r-project.org/package=RcppMeCab)
 [![Downloads](http://cranlogs.r-pkg.org/badges/RcppMeCab?color=brightgreen)](http://www.r-pkg.org/pkg/RcppMeCab)

+> This repo is a fork from [junhewk/RcppMeCab](https://github.com/junhewk/RcppMeCab).

 This package, RcppMeCab, is an 'Rcpp' wrapper for the part-of-speech morphological analyzer MeCab.
 It supports native utf-8 encoding in C++ code and CJK (Chinese, Japanese, and Korean) MeCab library.
 This package fully utilizes the power Rcpp brings R computation to analyze texts faster.

 __Please see [this](README_kr.md) for easy installation and usage examples in Korean.__